-At June 30, 2019, the District has no investments that are not guaranteed by the full faith and credit of the United States Government.
+At June 30, 2020, the District had no investments.

 3. General Long-Term Debt

 State statutes prohibit the District from becoming indebted in an amount exceeding the revenue to be received for any fiscal year without approval by the District's voters.
 Bond issues have been approved by the voters and issued by the District for various capital improvements.
 These bonds are required to be fully paid serially within 25 years from the date of issue.